 Straw from most grasses are ideal for use as mulches.
 You must acquire your straw at the stage when the grass has not developed seeds or you may also introduce the challenge of weeds.
 Hay contains seeds and must be avoided.

 6. Newspaper or Cardboard (Organic)

-You can also use shredded black and white newspaper or natural cardboard that is not dyed to effectively suppress weeds.
-First, apply two or three layers of newpaper at a time and cover with a heavier organic material such as leaves or grass clipping to hold the newspapers in place.
+Among the mulch types, you can also use shredded black and white newspaper or natural cardboard that is not dyed to effectively suppress weeds.
+First, apply two or three layers of newspaper at a time and cover with a heavier organic material such as leaves or grass clipping to hold the newspapers in place.
 Do not mix coloured newspaper or coated card board.
 They do not decompose readily and may expose your garden to toxic dyes.